vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If containers that run in a VCH require a dedicated network for external communication, you can add one or more container networks to the VCH by using the `vic-machine configure --container-network` options.
 You can specify `--container-network` multiple times to add multiple container networks.

 The `vic-machine configure --container-network` options function in the same way as the equivalent `vic-machine create` options.
-For information about the `vic-machine create` container network options, see the description of the [--container-network](vch_installer_options.md#container-network) option and [Configure Container Networks](vch_installer_options.md#adv-container-net) in VCH Deployment Options.
+For information about the `vic-machine create` container network options,  [Container Networks](container_networks.md).

 This example adds a new container network to a VCH.
 It designates a port group named `vic-containers` for use by container VMs, gives the container network the name `vic-container-network` for use by Docker, specifies the gateway, two DNS servers, and a range of IP addresses on the container network for container VMs to use.